CALL OR TEXT:

 Helical piers are turned into the soil until they reach the necessary depth or torque requirement.
 (A geotechnical engineer determines this.)
 The depth is usually somewhere between 10 and 30 feet.
 However, they can be installed up to 150 feet deep if required.

 Helical piers come in various configurations and sizes.
-Geotechnical engineers determine which type to use based on a soils report.
+Geotechnical engineers determine which type to use based on a soil report.
 This is because the diameter of the helix depends on the type of soil.
 For example, larger helices will be necessary if the soil is rich in clay.
 Also, a helical pier might need more than one helix in certain situations.

 When Are Helical Piers Used?